Home / Resource Center / Snap Fit Joints: A comprehensive guide

 Cantilever snap fits are common in plastic housings and enclosures, where two mated parts are typically permanently engaged.
 They’re widely used in bag straps and clothing.
 Where serviceability or repeat cycle coupling/decoupling is required and the snap must be able to reopen without damage, open push-recesses or finger grips can give access to displace the cantilever.
 In some cases, special tools are required to effect the disengagement.

-Image showing a snap-fit design for a cable retainer on a sheet metal panel with partially engaged snaps and a cantilever snap for attachment.
+Snap-fit cable retainer attached to sheet metal panel using partially engaged snaps and cantilever design for secure fastening

 This shows a very simple execution of a snap fit to clip a cable retainer to a sheet metal panel.
 Note that the snaps are only partially engaged - i,e, the panel hole is oversize.
 This compensates for the short-stiff cantilevers in a component that is not designed to ever be removed.
 The obverse side shows another interpretation of a cantilever snap, as the rounded retainer pushes open as a cable or pipe is clipped in, snapping back to shape once engaged.